 A Career in Kinesiology

-A career in kinesiology starts with choosing the right education program and degree.
+A professional career as a clinical kinesiologist starts with choosing the right education program and degree.
 Please review the information below first, then review the roles and areas of practice for kinesiologists further below.
+Not all kinesiology degree programs provide the education, skills or competency to be a professional kinesiologist in an allied health environment.

 Choosing the Right Post Secondary Institution, Degree and Courses

-A program that delivers hands-on, entry to practice knowledge and skills will provide education and training in many of the following topics:
+A post-secondary institution and program that delivers hands-on, entry to practice knowledge and skills will provide education and training courses in addition to the basics of anatomy, physiology, motor learning, biomechanics, exercise physiology and research methods to include courses that provide knowledge and skills on the following topics:

 • Disease pathology/pathophysiology